 The City's private rented sector (PRS) has expanded significantly in recent years.
 Between the 2001 census and the 2011 census, the proportion of households living in privately rented homes increased by 12%.
 Since 2011 the sector has increased in size even more.
-The Building Research Establishment (BRE) carried out a wideranging stock survey for the Council in the summer of 2016 and found that the City's private rented sector comprised 43,000 properties, of which 21% were found to have more serious hazards (category 1 hazards).
+The Building Research Establishment (BRE) carried out a wideranging stock survey for the Council in the summer of 2016 and found that the City's private rented sector comprised 43,000 properties.